Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Summary and conclusions

 Since the redshift equally affects to the real and imaginary parts of the complex frequency, we may extract the purely geometrical information around the dynamical photon sphere by taking the ratio between the imaginary ($\omega^{\rm Im}$) and real ($\omega^{\rm Re}$) parts of the frequency.
-We found the characteristic temporal decrease in the ratio $\mathcal R=\omega^{\rm Im}/\omega^{\rm Re}$ both in the Penrose limit analysis and the time-domain numerical simulation.
-It has been shown that, for sufficiently large angular momentum quantum number $\ell$ ($\ell\geq4$) and observer radius $r_{\rm obs}$ ($r_{\rm obs}\gtrsim 400M_1$), the time-dependence of $\mathcal R$ approaches to the Penrose limit prediction in the limit $M''M_1\ll M'$ with the prime `` ${}'$ " being the time derivative.
-This result indicates that there is still a remaining scattering effect associated with the time-dependence of the accretion rate, and without this remaining scattering effect in an appropriate limit, the Penrose limit prediction may give a good approximation for $\mathcal R$.
+We found the characteristic temporal decrease in the ratio $\mathcal R=\omega^{\rm Im}/\omega^{\rm Re}$ both in the PL analysis and the time-domain numerical simulation.
+It has been shown that, for sufficiently large angular momentum quantum number $\ell$ ($\ell\geq4$) and observer radius $r_{\rm obs}$ ($r_{\rm obs}\gtrsim 400M_1$), the time-dependence of $\mathcal R$ approaches to the PL prediction under an additional condition $M''M_1\ll M'$ with the prime `` ${}'$ " being the time derivative.
+This result indicates that there is still a remaining scattering effect associated with the time-dependence of the accretion rate, and without this remaining scattering effect in an appropriate limit, the PL prediction may give a good approximation for $\mathcal R$.
 It implies that, in principle, the ringdown waveform can deliver the information of the geometry around the photon sphere to a distant observer even in a dynamical case.